Data Analysis with QGIS#

 Competences:

-This Module covers a general understanding of data analysis, how to create statistics, create buffers, heatmaps, and how to break rivers, roads, or areas into segments.
-The following modules will cover more complex analysis methods.
+This module covers how to perform general data analysis, calculate statistics, create buffers, produce heatmaps, and divide rivers, roads, or areas into segments.
+The following modules will cover more complicated data analysis methods.

 Data & Spatial Analysis#

-Even in a single layer, a lot of analysis is possible.
-However, sometimes the things we want to analyse are split across multiple layers.
-In order to get these insights we use the spatial and non spatial GIS-processing tools we learned in the previous modules.
-In this module, we will look how to apply these tools, collect and work with data to create meaningful insights.
-We will go over a few examples of data analysis that are common in humanitarian work.
+Even with a single layer, extensive analysis is possible.
+However, often the information we need to analyse is spread across multiple layers.
+To gain these insights, we use the spatial and non-spatial GIS processing tools we learned in previous modules.
+In this module, we will explore how to apply these tools, collect and work with data, and create meaningful insights.
+We will also review several examples of data analysis commonly used in humanitarian work.

 Spatial analysis#